RichardStaszkiewicz/WUT-TASS-Graph-Analysis/Project-1-networkx/README.md

 ![](./graphics/dendrogram.png)

 Afterwards, the cut was performed on the nodes with dissimilarity higher then 1, that could be interpreted by a statement "Characters in a single cluster does not have on average an interaction from outside of the cluster".
+This type of clustering allows to imply shared community membership.

 ```
 ==============================================================================